joy-void-joy/coq-pseudoreals/README.md

 # coq-pseudoreals
-A formalization of pseudoreal numbers and game theory
+An early attempt to formalize pseudoreals numbers and game theory in Coq.

-(This project is still in early prototype phase.
-Please come by later for the beta)
+For now, it contains specifications about ensembles, meta-ensembles and well-positionned elements in a list.